hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > She to the wolf the peevish child would throw;
 >
-> The wolf o'er heard it, and believed the nurse,
+> The wolf over heard it, and believed the nurse,
 >
 > But in the end her lying tongue did curse;
 >
-> For she ne'er mean't to do as she proposed,
+> For she never meant to do as she proposed,
 >
 > So on the wolf's credulity imposed
 >
-> Who, tir'd of waiting, hungry walk'd away,
+> Who, tired of waiting, hungry walked away,
 >
 > And curses lies and liars to this day.
 >